About 3 pounds

 20 ounces (5 sticks) unsalted butter

-5 ¼ cups all-purpose flight, plus more for dusting
+5 ¼ cups flour, plus more for dusting

 4 teaspoons canola oil

 4 teaspoons distilled white vinegar